Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: UAV Simulators

 \subsection{Universal simulators}

 \textit{Gazebo Classic} \cite{KoenigHoward2004Design} is an open-source, continuously maintained, versatile research simulation platform with a modular design, accommodating different physics engines, sensors, and 3D world creation.
 Particularly noteworthy is its suitability for aerial manipulator tasks, owing to its ease of creating contact surfaces with customizable frictions \cite{suarez2020compliant, DimmigKobilarov2023Small}. \textit{RotorS} \cite{FurrerSiegwart2016RotorS}, built on top of Gazebo Classic, offers a modular framework for designing \acp{UAV} and developing control algorithms, particularly focusing on simulating the vehicle dynamics. \textit{CrazyS} \cite{SilanoIannelli2018CrazyS}, an extension of RotorS, focuses on modeling the Crazyflie 2.0 quadrotor.
-However, both RotorS and CrazyS have limited perception-related capabilities. \textit{PX4 \ac{SITL} Gazebo} \cite{PX4SITL}, partially originated from RotorS, includes the latest support for PX4 \ac{SITL}, does not depend on ROS, and supports simulating a large number of vehicles.
-Additionally, PX4 \ac{SITL} includes an airspeed sensor, which is essential for fixed-wing and \ac{VTOL} vehicle simulations.
-The new \textit{Gazebo} \cite{Gazebo}, formerly known as Ignition, is the successor of Gazebo Classic and incorporates quadcopter dynamics and control inspired by the RotorS project.
+However, both RotorS and CrazyS have limited perception-related capabilities.
+The new \textit{Gazebo} \cite{Gazebo}, formerly known as Ignition, is the successor of Gazebo Classic and incorporates quadrotor dynamics and control inspired by the RotorS project.
 Gazebo enables dynamic loading and unloading of environment components, addressing challenges faced by Gazebo Classic in replicating large, realistic environments.
-Moreover, Gazebo offers improved interfaces for simulating radio communication between multiple \acp{UAV}.
+Moreover, Gazebo offers improved interfaces for simulating radio communication between multiple \acp{UAV}. \textit{PX4 \ac{SITL} Gazebo} \cite{PX4SITL} and \textit{ArduPilot SITL Gazebo} \cite{ArduPilotSITL} are built on top of Gazebo and include the latest support for \ac{SITL} testing with PX4 and ArduPilot, respectively.
+These simulators do not depend on \acs{ROS} and support simulating a large number of vehicles and sensors.